noodldocs/noodldocs.github.io/2.4/guides/basic-concepts/README.md

 ### Type conversion

-You can not connect Data and Signals directly to one another, but there are nodes that can convert the connection types, for example if you want to trigger a signal whenever a value changes.
+You can not connect <span class="ndl-data">Data</span> and <span class="ndl-signal">Signals</span> directly to one another, but there are nodes that can convert the connection types, for example if you want to trigger a signal whenever a value changes.

 ## Components